-The directions paper identifies a number of recommendations that have been included in the policy and framework:
+The following critical practices have been included in the policy and framework:

-- Centralising the management of all public art activity to the Arts and Libraries Department to ensure best practice principles are followed at all stages of public art commissioning and collection management. - Establishing clear and transparent processes and guidelines for the commission of public art by Council and in partnership with Council. - Establishment of a curatorial framework to support a broad public art program that also supports development opportunities for local and emerging artists. - Establishment of a process to accept community or privately initiated projects if there are adequate staffing resources to support this. - Establishment of a public art program that includes temporary projects and activation sites as a mechanism to support emerging and local public artists, as well as place-making and urban design priorities and outcomes.
+- Centralising the management of all public art activity to the Arts & Culture function of Council to ensure best practice principles are followed at all stages of public art commissioning and collection management. - Establishing clear and transparent processes and guidelines for the commission of public art by Council and in partnership with Council. - Establishment of a curatorial framework to support a broad public art program that also supports development opportunities for local and emerging artists. - Establishment of a process to accept community or privately initiated projects if there are adequate resources to support this. - Establishment of a public art program that includes temporary projects and activation sites as a mechanism to support emerging and local public artists, as well as place-making and urban design priorities and outcomes.